Common Name: none

 - Hillsborough County—Four Corners Mine

-- Polk County—Fort Green Mine; Fort Meade Mine (Gardenier); Hookers Prairie Mine; Nichols Mine; Noralyn Mine; Palmetto Mine; Phosphoria Mine; Rockland Mine; Silver City Mine; Tiger Bay Mine
+- Polk County—Palmetto Fauna (Fort Green Mine; Fort Meade Mine (Gardenier); Hookers Prairie Mine; Nichols Mine; Noralyn Mine; Palmetto Mine; Phosphoria Mine; Rockland Mine; Silver City Mine; Tiger Bay Mine)

 The family Protoceratidae is an extinct group of generally rare, sexually dimorphic artiodactyls, best known for their unique hornlike structures adorning the skulls in adult male individuals (although some early members of the family lack horns).
 Kyptoceras amatorum is a member of the subfamily Synthetoceratinae, which bore a pair of horns (more accurately called ossicones, but for simplicity they are hereafter referred to as horns) over the orbits and a split “Y”-shaped horn on the rostrum (Fig. 2).
 They had relatively short legs with four functioning digits on the foreleg, and two on the hind legs.
 Until recently, the most widely accepted classification placed Protoceratidae within the Tylopoda, and thus most closely related to camels among living artiodactyls (Patton and Taylor, 1971; Prothero, 1998; Webb et al., 2006).
 However, an analysis of the evolutionary relationships among artiodactyls and cetaceans by Spaulding et al. (2009) found that they were instead more closely related to ruminants, a result in accord with the detailed study of Norris (2000) of the ear region in an Eocene protoceratid.
 This newer classification is followed above, but should be regarded as tentative.